dmaon/dmaon/README.md

 ## Hi there 👋
+I am an experienced web developer with over 5 years in PHP, Python, and data analytics.
+Driven by a passion for overcoming challenges and a commitment to continuous learning, I seek growth opportunities to stay at the forefront of technology.
+My goals include enhancing problem-solving skills to create innovative, user-centric web solutions and mastering emerging technologies to optimize website performance.
+I value effective collaboration and communication, aiming to improve user experience through seamless design and functionality.
+My professional development involves participating in coding challenges, engaging with industry communities, and drawing inspiration from diverse perspectives.
+With a proactive mindset and dedication to continuous improvement, I am prepared to navigate the evolving landscape of web development and make meaningful contributions.

 <!--
 **dmaon/dmaon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.